 Taking out loans in Maryland from traditional banks can be problematic for owners because they have rigid standards for offering small business support.
 If you’re in an industry that is considered high-risk, they can reject your application for funding.
 Some popular industries that are called high-risk are construction, alcohol, restaurant, retail and transportation.
 Banks can also deem your personal credit history and business credit history as a reason to dismiss funding.

 The benefit of small business funding from an alternative resource is that these factors don’t have to impact your ability to get approved.
 You don’t have to have perfect personal credit or business credit.
 You don’t have to be in an industry that is considered completely risk-free.
 And you don’t have to have financial assets to use as collateral.

 Another benefit over banks is that you don’t have to wait for weeks to hear about your approval.
-You can get same day loan approvals for your funding application and then get access to those approved funds soon after.
+You can get same day funding approvals for your funding application and then get access to those approved funds soon after.
 The process doesn’t have to be a slog.
 As a business owner, you can set your plans in motion right away.